minprog/programmeren-1/problems/cs50/hello/index.md

         printf("hello, world\n");
     }

-## Listing Files
+## Dive into the IDE

 Hello, world!
-At right, in the *text editor*, is the very first program we wrote in C, in a file called `hello.c`.

-Click the folder icon, and you'll see that `hello.c` is the only file that's present at the moment.
-Per the mention of `/root/sandbox` below that icon, `hello.c` happens to be in a folder (otherwise known as a *directory*) called `sandbox`, which itself is in another folder called `root`.
-Click the folder icon again to hide all that.
+Hopefully you have succeeded in creating a CS50 IDE instance for yourself.
+You should have watched Doug's video on its use before continuing here.
+Let's make programs!

+- Now go to the Terminal and issue the following command:

+      mkdir ~/module0

+  You should see in the file list on the left that your first folder has been created.
+We call it `module0` so it can contain all programs that you write for the current module.

+- Now, point to the File menu and choose New.
+This will open a new editor with a blank "Untitled1" file in it.
+First thing to do is to give it a name and save it into your new directory.
+Press **CTRL-S** or **Cmd-S** to open the file dialog.
+For **Filename**, type `hello.c`.
+Then below, choose (click) the `module1` folder that you just created and click on **Save**.

+- In your new file, type the C code for "Hello, World" as seen above.
+Save it once more.

+- Let's point the terminal towards our new folder:

+      cd ~/module0

+  The **prompt** is what the Terminal shows on your screen to "prompt" you to enter a new command.
+The prompt includes a portion to show what folder the Terminal is pointed towards.
+It should look like this, indicating that the **current folder** for the Terminal is indeed `~/module0`.

+      ~/module0/ $

-Next, in the *terminal window* at right, immediately to the right of the dollar sign (`$`), otherwise known as a *prompt*, type precisely the below (in lowercase), then hit Enter:
+- Next, type precisely the below (in lowercase), then hit Enter:

     ls

-You should see just `hello.c`?
+  You should see just `hello.c`.
 That's because you've just listed the files in that same folder, this time using a command-line interface (CLI), using just your keyboard, rather than the graphical user interface (GUI) represented by that folder icon.
 In particular, you *executed* (i.e., ran) a command called `ls`, which is shorthand for "list."
 (It's such a frequently used command that its authors called it just `ls` to save keystrokes.)
 Make sense?

-Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
+- Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
 Commands are "case-sensitive," so be sure not to type in uppercase when you mean lowercase or vice versa.

 ## Compiling Programs

 Now, before we can execute the program at right, recall that we must *compile* it with a *compiler* (e.g., `clang`), translating it from *source code* into *machine code* (i.e., zeroes and ones).
 Execute the command below to do just that:

       clang hello.c

 And then execute this one again:

       ls

 This time, you should see not only `hello.c` but `a.out` listed as well?
 (You can see the same graphically if you click that folder icon again.)
 That's because `clang` has translated the source code in `hello.c` into machine code in `a.out`, which happens to stand for "assembler output," but more on that another time.